Copa União: Background

 In 1987, the CBF announced it had no financial conditions to organize the Brazilian football championship, a mere few weeks before it was scheduled to begin.
 As a result, the thirteen most popular football clubs in Brazil created a league, dubbed the Club of the 13, to organize a championship of their own.
 This tournament was called Copa União and was run by the 16 clubs that eventually took part in it (Santa Cruz, Coritiba and Goiás were invited to join), completely free from CBF authority (a move not unlike the creation of club-administered leagues in Europe).
 The CBF initially stood by the Club of the 13 decision.
-However, weeks later, with the competition already underway, and under pressure from football clubs excluded from the Copa União, the CBF adopted a new set of rules, which considered the Copa União part of a larger tournament, comprising other 16 smaller teams.
+However, weeks later, under pressure from football clubs excluded from the Copa União, the CBF adopted a new set of rules, which considered the Copa União part of a larger tournament, comprising other 16 teams, including Guarani, the runner up of 1986 Taça de Prata, and America-RJ, the forth placed from 1986, which were excluded from the selection of teams to participate in Copa União by the Club of the 13.
+It is also valid to highlight that Botafogo from Rio de Janeiro was relegated in 1986, yet because of its influence and considerable number of supporters was allowed to play in Copa União.
+CBF first “suggested” the new format in July, two months before the start of Copa União, and then declared in August that it would follow the new format independent of the Club of the 13 agreeing.
+Less than a month before the start of Copa União, CBF announced that the Club of the 13, represented by of Vasco da Gama vice-president Eurico Miranda, had agreed with the format made of two modules.
 According to that new set of rules, the Copa União would be dubbed the Green Module of the CBF championship, whereas the other 16 teams would play the Yellow Module.
 In the end, the first two teams of each Module would play each other to define the national champions and the two teams that would represent Brazil in the Copa Libertadores in 1988.
-However, that new set of rules was never recognized by the Club of the 13 and largely ignored by most of the Brazilian media, who concentrated their attention in the independent league, eventually won by Flamengo.
+However, that new set of rules was abandoned by the Club of the 13 latter, before the finals between the winners and runner ups of the two modules, and largely ignored by most of the Brazilian media, who concentrated their attention in the independent league, eventually won by Flamengo.
 CBF, however, acknowledges Sport, winner of the Yellow Module as that year's national champion because, under the CBF's ruling, there was to be a final four-way tournament bringing together the winner and runner-up of the Green and Yellow Modules.
 Due to Flamengo and Internacional's (runner-up of Copa União) refusal to take part, CBF decided to keep only the standings for the Yellow Module, thus qualifying Sport and runner-up Guarani as the Brazilian representatives for the Libertadores.